SNUPEL/2025_BLO_RL/README.md

 <br>

 ## Project Introduction
-We develop a block transportation scheduling algorithm for shipyards
+We develop a integrated shipyard block logistic optimization algorithm for shipyards
 <br>
-The Block Transportation Scheduling Problem (BTSP) is a key logistics challenge in shipyards. <br>
-Our goal is to develop a **scalable scheduling algorithm capable of dynamic decision-making**. <br>
+Block logistic is composed of block transportation scheduling and storage optimization in block storage yard Our project focued on **integrated simulation of two main problem and joint optimization algorithm**

 <img src="BRP_figure/BLO_problem.png"/>
 <br>